 Clean out your closet

-With the new year upon us, why not start it off with a clean, spiffy home?
-This includes your closet, of course.
+One of the most critical elements to a clean, spiffy home is your closet.
 Many women find themselves struggling to fit any new items in their already-overflowing closet, while simultaneously trying to decide what to wear in the morning because they feel like they have nothing that speaks to them.
-With the proper closet organization, however, you can start the new year right with plenty of space for all of the great purchases you making this year.
-Here are some tips for overhauling your closet:
+With the proper closet organization, however, you will discover plenty of space for all of the great purchases you’re making this year.
+Here are some tips for overhauling your closet with fun and ease:

 Try things on

 Separate your closet’s contents into different piles: things you know you love and wear regularly, and everything else.
 Everything that falls into that other pile needs to be tried on before you make any more progress.
 If the piece doesn’t fit, get rid of it.
-Don’t think, “this will fit again one day,” if it’s too small, or “I might be this size again” if it’s too big.
+Don’t think, “This will fit again one day,” if it’s too small, or “I might be this size again” if it’s too big.
 If either of those situations arise, you can purchase more clothes.
-In the meantime, save precious closet space for the things that fit now and the fabulous embellished sweaters and full skirts you’ll be purchasing in 2017.
-Yes, this might be a tedious process, but it’ll be worth it when you have a clean closet!
+In the meantime, save precious closet space for the things that fit now.
+It’ll be worth it when you have a clean closet!

 Is this a staple?

 There are plenty of pieces of clothing that all women – especially professional women – need.
 A few of these must-haves include comfortable, slimming jeans, solid color skirts, flattering blouses, and dress pants.
 Consider the outfits that you wear most frequently as well.
 If these pieces have seen better days you may want to replace them, too.
 While your closet may have stylish, trendy pieces, be sure that your staples are in good condition.
 Look for holes, nicks and rips.
 Any clothing that is too old or not in good condition can go straight into a trash bag to be taken to the curb.

 Will I ever wear this again?

 This is an especially important question to ask when it comes to formal wear and other outfits that are typically only worn once in a while.
-If both of your children are married, you’ll never wear that mother of the bride dress again.
+Anything that hasn’t been worn in over two years should be donated unless it has sentimental value.
 You may have a dress that looked absolutely fabulous on you in the ’90s, but now it just looks dated.
 This should be tossed as well.
 The same goes for handbags (which take up lots of space).
 There are many places to donate formal wear, since these types of outfits are typically very expensive, making it tough for women in need to be able to afford them.

 Do I feel confident in this?